Skip to main content

 • Demonstration indicator for marking the start and end of each demonstration

-With the ROS bag recording running, start the Move Flasks to Burners Objective.
+With the ROS bag recording running, start the Pick All Pill Bottles Objective.
 You are now recording training data for your end-to-end model as the robot performs the task autonomously.

 While training a model from this data is beyond the scope of this tutorial, you could follow the full Diffusion Policy how-to guide to learn how to train and deploy a neural network policy from your recorded demonstrations.